Jeimer Candelario Preview, Player Props: Cubs vs. Diamondbacks

-Jeimer Candelario -- .100 average over his past 10 games -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Zac Gallen on the hill, on September 8 at 2:20 PM ET.
+Jeimer Candelario -- with an on-base percentage of .200 in his past 10 games, 136 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on September 9 at 2:20 PM ET.

 Jeimer Candelario Game Info & Props vs. the Diamondbacks